 It does get cool in the evenings in Anaheim.
 And if you ask me, it gets cool every evening.
 I’m a wimp like that and always look forward to quick bites that can warm me up.

-Cocina Cucamonga and Pacific Wharf Cafe are my go-to’s in the massive Pacific Wharf dining area.
+Aunt Cass Cafe and Cocina Cucamonga are my go-to’s in the San Fransokyo dining area.
 At Cocina Cucamonga you can order a variety of street tacos for about $10 per plate.

 I would go to California Adventure right now just for some broccoli and cheese soup in a sourdough bread bowl.
 Mmmm.
 I always tend to eat these in the dark evening hours to warm up.